mmaulwurff/target-spy/README.md

 ## Custom Blacklists

-If you don't want an actor to be displayed by Target Spy, create a lump nabed `ts_blacklist` and put actor names here, separated by newlines.
+If you don't want an actor to be displayed by Target Spy, create a lump named `ts_blacklist` and put actor names here, separated by newlines.

 ## Thanks